relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 categories: DevOps, Foundations of DevOps, Principles
 ---

+TL;DR: DevOps is just Process Engineering specialized for software delivery.
+The wealth of knowledge built up by Process and Industrial Engineering will prove useful in delivering software products.

 *This article attempts to cut through the cruft and re-discover what it really means to practice DevOps in your organization.
 It does this by reviewing the three principles of DevOps: systems throughput,